 Springer says his favorite pregame meal is pasta.

 TV Show: ESPN SportsCenter

 George used a Nike Pro Tradition glove at the University of Connecticut.
 He wore Nike Air Max cleats and swung a Nike Aero Fuse aluminum bat.

-- In the spring of 2012, the Baseball America Prospect Handbook rated Springer as the 3rd-best prospect in the Astros' organization, and then again in the offseason before 2013 spring training.
+- In 2012, Baseball America rated Springer as the 3rd-best prospect in the Astros' organization, and then again in the offseason before 2013 spring training.

 He moved up to #2 in the winter before 2014 spring camps opened, behind only Carlos Correa.